caboodle-tech/element-behaviors/README.md

 </div>
 ```

 With Element Behaviors, you can seamlessly integrate advanced functionalities into your web components, providing a powerful alternative to custom elements.
+View [live examples](https://caboodle-tech.github.io/element-behaviors/index.html) in the interactive manual, including a live demo of the loader example above.

 # Installation